-- 1. For what concerns the criterion "optimized Daylight", LEED do not consider acoustic criteria, so no calculus is available at the moment on this issue. - 2.
-Regarding "Thermal comfort in summer", even if T upper limit has been raised to 27°C (in order to consider higher summer temperature in Italian situation), the upper allowed temperature is overshoot for the 15.6 % of time.
-In Mediterranean countries it is quite difficult that upper temperature is overshoot less than 5% of time in summer, so this limit should be raised. - 3.
-Considering "Daylight optimized", Leed certification considers only regularly occupied spaces, and it requires daylight factor up to a maximum percentage of 2% in 75% of these spaces, while according to ENERBUILD certification this factor has to be as possible equal to 5%, and superior to 2%, calculated on entire area, that is effectively a too severe request.
+- 1. For what concerns the criterion "optimized Daylight", LEED do not consider acoustic criteria, so no calculus is available on this issue. - 2.
+Regarding "Thermal comfort in summer", even if T upper limit has been raised to 27°C (in order to consider higher summer temperature in Italian situation), the upper allowed temperature is overshoot for the 31.5 % of time.
+This is probably due to the fact that schools are not used from middle June to middle September, so not enough attention has been put to summer overheating.
+Besides, in Mediterranean countries it is quite difficult that upper temperature is overshoot less than 5% of time in summer, so this limit should be raised.
+In school, only effectively period of use should be considered. - 3.
+Considering "Daylight optimized", Leed certification considers only regularly occupied spaces, and it requires daylight factor up to a maximum percentage of 2% in 75% of these spaces, while according to ENERBUILD certification this factor has to be as possible equal to 5%, and superior to 2%, calculated on entire area, that is effectively a too severe request (in fact LEED criterion is fully satisfied).